The Query Complexity of Local Search and Brouwer in Rounds: Randomized Lower Bound for Local Search in Constant Rounds

 Let $\Vec{x} \in [m]^d$, $\Vec{y} \in Q_\mathcal{A}$.
 Let $B_i(\Vec{x},\Vec{y}) \coloneqq \{\Vec{z} \in W_i(\Vec{x}): \Vec{y} \in FS(\Vec{x},\Vec{z}) \}.$ Thus $\left| B_i(\Vec{x},\Vec{y})\right|$ is the number of \textit{folded-segments} $FS(\Vec{x},\Vec{z}), \Vec{z} \in W_i(\Vec{x})$ that are intersected by a point $\Vec{y} \in Q_\mathcal{A}$.
 We then define the \emph{cost} incurred by a point $\Vec{y} \in Q_\mathcal{A}$ on the probability score function of a point $\Vec{x}$ for any $0 \leq i < k$ as

-The merit of our random staircase structure is that any single queried point will not hit too much of staircases.
+The merit of our random staircase structure is that any single queried point will not hit too many of staircases.
 This property is quantitatively characterized by the following lemma via the \emph{cost}.

 \begin{lemma} The \emph{total cost} incurred by one point $\Vec{y} \in Q_\mathcal{A}$ for all $\Vec{x} \in [m]^d$, i.e., $\sum_{\Vec{x}} {\left| B_i(\Vec{x},\Vec{y}) \right|}/({\ell_i}^d)$ is at most $d \cdot {\ell_i}$. \end{lemma}